maykinmedia/client-common/docs/format/functions/hyphens2Whitespace.md

 > **hyphens2Whitespace**(`string`): `string`

-Replaces all hyphens in the input string with spaces.
+Replaces all hyphens and underscores in the input string with spaces.

 Existing whitespace characters (spaces, tabs, etc.) are preserved and unaffected.